tcarrill/ywm/README.md

 ## Usage
 Right mouse button anywhere but a window will show the root menu.

+Double clicking the title bar will shade/unshade the window.

 ## Root Menu
 The root menu is controlled by the ~/.ywm/ywm.menu.
 This is a pipe (|) delimited file in the form of "label|command".
 The default file is shown below